Seville Oranges

 A communicative module for students with some prior knowledge of the Spanish language and the culture of Spanish-speaking countries.

-This module aims to:
+This module will allow you to:

-By the end of the module, students should have reached approximately the A2+ standard of the Common European Framework of Reference (CEFR).
+By the end of the module, students should have reached approximately the A2+ standard of the CEFR.

-To be eligible for this module. you need to have done one of the following:
+To be eligible for this module, you need to have done one of the following:

-For students progressing from Spanish Level 1 to Spanish Level 2, we recommend making sure that they review topics covered in Spanish Level 1 during the summer months, and before the start of the following level.
+For students progressing from Spanish Level 1 to Spanish Level 2, we recommend making sure that you review topics covered in Spanish Level 1 during the summer months, and before the start of the following level.

 Please note: The information on this module description is indicative.
 The module may undergo minor modifications before the start of next academic year.